Tobacco Valley Board of History

 Fundraising

 The Tobacco Valley Board of History does fundraising to maintain the Historical Village and its contents.
-Some activities include rummage and book sales and an annual Christmas bazaar.
+Some activities include memberships, memorials, and occasional sales.
 A hand-quilting group is an important part of the Board of History.
 They quilt in the old school house every Friday from Labor Day to Memorial Day to raise funds for the Historical Village.
 If you have a quilt top you would like hand quilted or to purchase a quilt, let us know.
 Anyone interested in quilting with the group is welcome to stop by on Fridays from 10am-3pm.

-If you would like to make a donation or become a member of the Tobacco Valley Board of History, contact Rita Collins.
+If you would like to make a donation or become a member of the Tobacco Valley Board of History, contact Gayle Newman.

 Facilities and Grounds Use Policies